ludus-leonis/FreeBeeGee/docs/why.md

 This document is part of the [FreeBeeGee documentation](DOCS.md).
 It hopes to give insights into FreeBeeGee's design goals and technical decisions. tldr:

-* **Easy is king.** FreeBeeGee should be very, very easy to install.
+* **Easy is king.** FreeBeeGee should be very, very easy to install for the average user.
 * **Distributed is king.** We prefer a lot of people running small installations over a few mega-servers.

-## Wouldn't &lt;your-favorite-language&gt; be better for implementing the API?
+## Wouldn't &lt;your-favorite-language&gt; be better for implementing the server/API?

 Probably.
-I won't defend PHP as a language here.
+I won't defend PHP here.
 But it has one big advantage over other technology stacks: For the average gamer/blogger without technical background, PHP software is very easy and cheap to get hosted.
 Due the popularity of WordPress, Typo3 and co., there are zillions PHP-hosters out there that provide managed, zero-config webspace for a few bucks.
 Those webspaces often do not provide shell/root access, only a docroot to drop files into.

 FreeBeeGee uses PHP only for the faceless JSON/Rest API and won't let it go anywhere near the frontend stuff.
 In the future, it might be possible for this project to provide alternative implementations.
 Maybe even in &lt;your-favorite-language&gt;.